zachtjones/Multi-Language-Classifier/README.md

 # Multi-Language-Classifier

-This project trains an ML model on which language a sentence is based on the input date (located in /src/main/resources/data/odyssey*.txt).
+This project trains a ML model to detect the language of phrases.

-Detects the following:
+The input data is generated with some pre-processing from Homer's Odyssey, which I have obtained several modern translations and added to this project in `/src/main/resources/data/`.

+The translations are in:
 * English
 * French
 * German